jampp/geeks/_src/_posts/2019-02-26-year-of-hell.markdown

 human involvement, and we do believe in letting computers do what computers do best.

-So, weighing lots of variables to try and find the right users to show an ad to?
+Weighing lots of variables to try and find the right users to show an ad to?
 That's a task for computers, not humans.
 Figuring what ad to show to which user?
 Or the best time to show ads?
 Again, tasks for computers.
 Building reports that give an insight into possible